Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 MVVM helps slim down view controllers, making them easier to work with.
 Thus combatting the "Massive View Controller" problem.

+MVVM is a great way to slim down massive view controllers that require several model-to-view transformations.

 MVVM makes it easy to test the logic behind the views.
 Another benefit of moving your ViewController’s business logic into your ViewModel is that the viewModel it then becomes a lot easier to create unit tests for those components of your application.